-The report that accompanied the mother’s diagnosis was missing a key component: the microscopic description.
+Back to our example, the patient’s diagnosis was missing a key component: the microscopic description.
 Also, the diagnosis did not correlate with the clinical findings.
 It took two weeks for the dermatopathologist daughter to receive the glass slides, wasting precious time.

 A dermatologist requires accurate and organized information to provide patients with timely and factual results.
 In a 2020 study, 184 patients were presented with reports indicating a benign diagnosis.
 However, over 92 percent of participants were somewhat or very worried after reviewing the information based on a lack of understanding.
 The same misunderstanding can exist when a pathology report fails to report essential information, such as a definitive diagnosis with clinical correlation, or a microscopic description.